From the blog

 In the 1970s, AI was subject to critiques and financial setbacks.
 AI researchers had failed to scale up the difficulty of the problems they faced.

-One of the major bottlenecks was the limited computer power.
+1. One major bottleneck was the limited computer power.
 There was not enough memory or processing speed to accomplish anything truly useful.
 For example, Ross Quillian‘s successful work on natural language was demonstrated with a vocabulary of only twenty words, because that was all that would fit in memory.

-On 11 May 1997, Deep Blue became the first computer chess-playing system to beat a reigning world chess champion, Garry Kasparov.
+• 11 May 1997: Deep Blue became the first computer chess-playing system to beat a reigning world chess champion, Garry Kasparov.
 The super computer was a specialized version of a framework produced by IBM, and was capable of processing 200,000,000 moves per second.
 The event was broadcast live over the internet and received over 74 million hits.

 This early work paved the way for the automation and formal reasoning that we see in computers today, including decision support systems and smart search systems that can be designed to complement and augment human abilities.

-Deep Learning and Big Data made AI as we know it
+The Rise of Deep Learning and Big Data

 AI has become increasingly popular in recent years thanks to deep learning breakthroughs, bigger volumes of digital data, and increasing computing power and storage.